fbpx

 Important Note: Sales Qualified Leads (SQL) vs. Marketing Qualified Leads (MQL)

 Before we get started on the official definition of each role, it’s worth mentioning the difference between MQL vs SQL.
 At In Motion Marketing, we classify them as stages in a sales funnel.
-We don’t have a marketing funnel, it was replaced with a Marketing Flywheel.
+We don’t have a marketing funnel, but it was replaced with a marketing flywheel.

 • MQL is a lead that has been assessed by the marketing team (e.g. marketing or sales development rep) and is ready to be passed to Sales.